thiagozs/logfire/docs/getting-started.md

-This page will guide you through the basic setup of logfire.
+This page will guide you through the basic setup of Logfire.
 If you would like to know more about logfire's API, see the [API documentation](api.md).

 ## Installation